mjansen4857/pathplanner/Writerside/topics/pplib-Create-a-Path-On-the-fly.md

     Pose2d(5.0, 3.0, Rotation2d.fromDegrees(90))
 )

+constraints = PathConstraints(3.0, 3.0, 2 * math.pi, 4 * math.pi) # The constraints for this path.
+If using a differential drivetrain, the angular constraints have no effect.
+# constraints = PathConstraints.unlimitedConstraints(12.0) # You can also use unlimited constraints, only limited by motor torque and nominal battery voltage

 # Create the path using the waypoints created above
 path = new PathPlannerPath(
     waypoints,
-    PathConstraints(3.0, 3.0, 2 * math.pi, 4 * math.pi), # The constraints for this path.
-If using a differential drivetrain, the angular constraints have no effect.
+    constraints,
     None, # The ideal starting state, this is only relevant for pre-planned paths, so can be None for on-the-fly paths.
     GoalEndState(0.0, Rotation2d.fromDegrees(-90)) # Goal end state.
 You can set a holonomic rotation here.
 If using a differential drivetrain, the rotation will have no effect.
 )